Online Speculative Decoding: Experiments

-{\bf Real Workloads.} We evaluate \tool on real LMSYS-chat conversations (Appendix ~\ref{appendix:arena}) that span 4 months.
 First, we categorize conversations based on the language and we focus on conversations among the top five languages, excluding English.
 For every chosen language, we use an independent LLaMA-160M to serve as our draft model.
 All draft models share the same Vicuna-7B as the target model.
 The token acceptance rate, averaged over the latest 100 requests, showed in Figure~\ref{fig:arena}, reveals that \tool's enhances rates by 0.1 to 0.2, even with under 2K data points.
 Notably, Japanese was the easiest while Portuguese was the toughest.

-We also clustered English conversations by topics using the fine-tuned distilled Bert model~\citep{distill-bert-topic}, focusing on the top five.
+Next, we try another way of clustering conversations by routing conversations to draft models with specified for different topics.
+We get the queries' topics using the fine-tuned distilled Bert model~\citep{distill-bert-topic}, focusing on the top five.
 For topics with over 5K conversations, we sampled evenly to keep it within 5K.
-Figure~\ref{fig:arena} shows acceptance rates above 0.6 across topics, with Social and Computer discussions peaking near 0.8.
+Figure~\ref{fig:arena} shows acceptance rates above 0.6 across topics, with Social and Computer discussions peaking near 0.9.

+To further compare the \emph{Single Draft Model} and \emph{Separate Draft Models} cases, we analyze the token acceptance rate and memory consumption below.

+\textbf{Token acceptance rate:} we measured and plotted the token acceptance rates using - a single universal draft model versus multiple topic-specific draft models - in \autoref{fig:arena-single-multi}, to highlight the idea of customizing draft models for different types of queries.
+As seen from the graph, across all topics, employing multiple draft models results in an increase in the token acceptance rate by 0.1 to 0.2.
+This aligns with our expectation that draft models benefit from a narrower query distribution, making it easier to learn and adapt.

+\textbf{Memory consumption:} In the analysis below, we assume that multiple draft models are preloaded into memory.
+When considering five draft models, the cumulative size reaches 800M, approximately 10\% of the target model's size (7B), both in terms of model weights and key-value (kv) cache size.
+Compared with using a single draft model, routing increases the memory overhead from ~2\% to ~10\%.
+However, relative to the size of the target model, this additional memory requirement should be manageable.
+We do think there is the trade-off between the number of draft models and the memory consumption and leave it to future research to decide the optimal number of draft models and the best classification strategy.